fmoor/edgedb-docs/doc/datamodel/index.rst

 :ref:`EdgeDB Schema <ref_eschema>` is a high-level declarative alternative to :ref:`EdgeQL data definition<ref_eql_ddl>` commands.
-It is designed to be consise and readable.
+It is designed to be a consise and readable representation of schema state.
 Most of the examples and synopses in this section use the EdgeDB Schema notation.